- Paying for College

 - Consumer Information

 Do I qualify as a transfer?

 If you are currently enrolled at another institution, have graduated from high school (or have a GED) and hold a cumulative GPA of 2.5 or higher you may transfer to ACU.
-Please note that the last 32 hours of your degree must be completed at ACU.
+Students with a cumulative GPA below 2.5 will be reviewed on a case-by-case basis.

 Do you offer transfer scholarships?

 The awards are annually renewable for up to six long semesters while qualified students pursue their first degree.
-A minimum GPA of 3.0 is required to keep either scholarship.
+Minimum GPA to maintain scholarship is listed in parenthesis.

 Will my classes transfer in?

 No more than 66 semester credit hours may be transferred in from a community college, junior college or other two-year institution.
 Transfer courses from regionally accredited institutions with a grade of C or higher will be posted to your ACU records and may count toward graduation if the credits are appropriate.
 ACU will post transfer courses at the same level they were taken at a previous institution.
 ACU accepts only work comparable to work offered at ACU.
 Grades for transfer courses are not calculated in your GPA at ACU.